On the Merge of k-NN Graph: Experiments

 As revealed in~\cite{weidong,dpg:wenli}, the complexity of approximate \textit{k}-NN graph construction is largely related to the intrinsic data dimension.
 The intrinsic data dimension of real-world data varies considerably from one data type to another.
 Different from real-world data, the intrinsic dimension of synthetic data increases steadily as the data dimension increases.
 As a result, the performance trend of \textit{k}-NN merge approach on synthetic data is more observable compared to the real-world data.
 For this reason, the experiments of \textit{k}-NN graph merge are conducted on a series of synthetic datasets.
 The data dimension varies from \textit{2} to \textit{100}, which is in line with the convention in~\cite{weidong}.
 Values in each dimension are independently drawn from the range $[0,~1)$ under the uniform distribution.
 Moreover, another four real-world datasets are further adopted to demonstrate the performance of S-Merge and J-Merge on different data types.
 Datasets MNIST and Kosarak are composed of sparse vectors.
 The densities of these two datasets are \textit{0.198\%} and \textit{19.270\%} respectively.

 For the NN search task, the performance is reported on both synthetic random data and data from the real-world.
-Besides four large-scale synthetic datasets, six real-world datasets are adopted in the evaluation.
-The brief information about all the datasets are summarized in Tab.~\ref{tab:datasets}.
-Among them, six datasets are derived from real-world images, deep features or text data.
-Three datasets, namely GIST1M, GloVe1M, and Rand1M that are marked as most challenging datasets in~\cite{dpg:wenli}, are incorporated.
+Besides three large-scale synthetic datasets, seven real-world datasets are adopted in the evaluation.
+The brief information about all the datasets is summarized in Tab.~\ref{tab:datasets}.
+Among them, seven datasets are derived from real-world images, deep features, or text data.
+Four datasets, namely GIST1M, GloVe1M, NUSWide, and Rand1M that are marked as most challenging datasets in~\cite{dpg:wenli}, are incorporated.
 For each of the datasets, another set of queries of the same data type are prepared.
-Different metrics such as $\textit{l}_2$, \textit{Cosine}, and \textit{Jaccard} are adopted in accordance with the data type of each set.
+Different metrics such as $\textit{l}_2$, \textit{Cosine}, $\kappa^2$, and \textit{Jaccard} are adopted in accordance with the data type of each set.

 On the NN search task, the performance of the proposed search approach is studied in comparison to the representative approaches of different categories.
 Namely, they are graph-based approaches such as DPG~\cite{dpg:wenli}, SPTAG\footnote{In favor of search quality, SPTAG-BKT is used in the experiment.}~\cite{sptag} and HNSW~\cite{pami18:yury}.
-SRS~\cite{srs14} is considered as the representative locality sensitive hash approach.
+SRS~\cite{srs14} is considered as the representative locality-sensitive hash approach.
 Product quantizer (PQ)~\cite{JDS11} is considered as the representative quantization based approach in the comparison.
 FLANN~\cite{pami14:flann} and Annoy~\cite{annoy} are selected as the representative tree partitioning approaches, both of which are popular NN search libraries in the literature.